Mohammadrezahajihosseini/Second_assignmet/README.md

      ${catkin_LIBRARIES}
  )
  ```
-If there are more than one C++ file to be executed together, as in this case (reset.cpp), you have to do the same procedure for the new files
+If there are more than one C++ file to be executed together, as in this case (reset.cpp), you have to do the same procedure for the new files.
+Inside your workspace you can also find a file called __pakage.xlm__, this file is useful in case you need to add any package or some servies, for more information on this part you can refer to the site: (http://wiki.ros.org/catkin/package.xml)